DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Background

 An efficient and low-overhead software stack is mandatory to fully leverage the CL compute power.
 In this work, we use the PULP open-source software ecosystem\footnote{\url{https://github.com/pulp-platform/pulp-sdk}}, which provides a parallel programming model and compiler support for both targets.

 The PULP toolchain provides compiler support for GAP8 and PULP-OPEN platforms.
 It includes an extended version of GCC 7.1 supporting the XpulpV2 extension along with a set of custom relocation schemes supported by the linker.
-After loading the code program into L2 memory, the FC starts executing the application from the entry point and offloads compute-intensive kernels to the CL.
-Computation on the CL adopts a single-program multiple-data (SPMD) paradigm, where the core 0 dispatches threads to the other CL cores in a fork-join manner using a primitive function.
-This programming model natively supports the same execution flow among all cores, while thread-level parallelism is achieved by explicitly scheduling the CL.
+After loading the code program into L2 memory, the FC executes the application from the entry point and offloads compute-intensive kernels to the CL.

 A Hardware Abstraction Layer (HAL) provides access to low-level resources to explicit the parallel computing paradigm.
 The core identifier allows scheduling the parallel workload among the workers leveraging data- and thread-level parallelism.
-An inter-core synchronization is mandatory to ensure correct results in the memory shared programming model.
+An inter-core synchronization is mandatory to ensure correct results in the shared-memory programming model.
 Thus, the CL architecture provides specialized HW support for optimized synchronization primitives, such as barriers and critical sections, to orchestrate the execution flow.
-The OpenMP programming model is also available, but it implies higher overhead costs compared to HAL primitives.
+The OpenMP programming model is also available but implies higher overhead costs than HAL primitives.
 In this work, we focused on maximizing Non-Neural ML algorithms execution performance; hence, we used the lower-level HAL for our experimental assessment.

 {\mathbb{R}}